Real Property Appraisals: A Primer

-Their home's purchase is the most important investment most of us might ever make.
-It doesn't matter if where you raise your family, a seasonal vacation property or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple parties to see it through.
+Their home's purchase can be the biggest investment some might ever encounter.
+It doesn't matter if where you raise your family, a second vacation property or one of many rentals, the purchase of real property is an involved financial transaction that requires multiple people working in concert to see it through.

-The majority of the participants are very familiar.
-The most familiar person in the exchange is the real estate agent.
-Then, the bank provides the money needed to bankroll the transaction.
-And the title company sees to it that all requirements of the transaction are completed and that the title is clear to transfer to the buyer from the seller.
+Most people are familiar with the parties having a role in the transaction.
+The most known face in the transaction is the real estate agent.
+Then, the bank provides the money necessary to finance the deal.
+And ensuring all details of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the real estate is consistent with the amount being paid?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the value of the real estate is in line with the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Island House Appraisals Inc will ensure, you as an interested party, are informed.

-Our first responsibility at Island House Appraisals Inc is to inspect the property to determine its true status.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
-To ensure the stated square footage has not been misrepresented and illustrate the layout of the house, the inspection often includes creating a sketch of the floorplan.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.
+To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the condition a reasonable buyer would expect them to be.
+To make sure the stated size of the property has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the house.

 Replacement Cost

-Here, the appraiser pulls information on local construction costs, the cost of labor and other elements to calculate how much it would cost to build a property comparable to the one being appraised.
-This estimate often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where we pull information on local construction costs, labor rates and other factors to determine how much it would cost to build a property comparable to the one being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Sales Comparison

-Appraisers can tell you a lot about the neighborhoods in which they appraise.
+Appraisers can tell you a lot about the communities in which they work.
 They thoroughly understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the subject being appraised.
+Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately portray the features of subject.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Hobe Sound and Martin, Island House Appraisals Inc is your local authority.
-This approach to value is commonly awarded the most consideration when an appraisal is for a real estate purchase.
+At Island House Appraisals Inc, we are experts when it comes to knowing the value of particular items in Hobe Sound and Martin County neighborhoods.
+The sales comparison approach to value is typically given the most importance when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach